gatsbyjs/gatsby/packages/gatsby-source-graphcms/README.md

-# gatsby-source-graphql
+# gatsby-source-graphcms

-Source plugin for pulling data into [Gatsby](https://github.com/gatsbyjs) from a GraphQL endpoint.
+Source plugin for pulling data into [Gatsby](https://github.com/gatsbyjs) from a [GraphCMS](https://graphcms.com) endpoint.

+You can find an example in the Gatsby codebase in 'examples/using-graphcms'.

+## Install

+`npm install --save gatsby-source-graphcms`

 ## How to use
 *In your gatsby config...*